 Pursuant to administrative code 14B NCAC 05B .0203, applicants shall submit the grant compliance and modification information within 30 days of receipt of award notice.
 An applicant may request an extension of no more than 60 days to submit the required information.
 An applicant who does not provide the required information shall be ineligible for grant funding.

 PART V. RESOURCES

-Below you will find additional resources to support the process of applying for funding.
-Many additional resources are available on the GCC website, including but not limited to: Grant Writing and Grant Award Workshop materials, sample forms and certification documents, the EBS User Guide, and resources designed for all post-award processes.
+Various resources are available on the GCC website.
+These include the Grant Writing and Grant Award Workshop materials, sample forms and certification documents, the EBS User Guide, and resources designed for all post-award processes.